Garfieldttt/Zabbix-Template-Proxmox-VE-REST-API/README.md

    - Leave the **Interfaces** section empty (the template uses the API, not an agent)
 4. Configure the required host macros (see the “Macros” section of the documentation).

+## Usage

+1. Create an API token on the Proxmox host.
+2. Add or select the host in Zabbix.
+3. Assign the “Template Proxmox VE REST API” to the host.
+4. Configure macros on the host’s Template tab (API credentials, node name, etc.).
+5. Enable monitoring and check initial metrics under **Monitoring → Latest data**.

 ## Macros

 ### Required Macros